10 Snacks Kids Can Make Themselves

 Finally, edamame (soybeans still in their pods) makes a great afternoon snack for the whole family.
 Get the steam-in-bag microwave version for your kids to make on their own, but you’ll want to be sure that your children understand how to make it safely: Let the bag sit in the microwave for a few minutes after it’s done, carry it by the place marked on the bag and open it carefully to avoid the steam.
 Show them how to dump the steamed edamame in a bowl and sprinkle it generously with salt, and be sure to have them grab an extra bowl for the empty shells!

-See more shopping lists, to do lists, and more in the Add to Cozi Library.
+See more shopping lists and checklists in the Cozi List Library.